6G-SANDBOX/ELCM/docs/4_DISTRIBUTED.md

 The general workflow during a distributed experiment is as follows:

-- The Dispatcher of one of the platforms (the `Main` platform) receives a distributed experiment execution request, either from the Portal or through the Open APIs.
+- The ELCM of one of the platforms (the `Main` platform) receives a distributed experiment execution request, either from the Portal or directly through the API.
-- The Dispatcher performs the initial coordination, contacting with the ELCM of its own platform and the Dispatcher of the remote platform (the `Secondary` platform).
+- During the Coordination step, the `Main` ELCM contacts with the ELCM of the remote platform (the `Secondary` platform).
 - Once the initial coordination is completed, the ELCM on both sides communicate directly for the rest of the experiment execution.
 - Each side performs the execution of their tasks as normal, unless they reach a point where they must coordinate: